DaemonWhite/DaemonWhite/dotfiles/README.md

 # Dotfile Base ARCH

 ## Config
+### Systemd
+Automatically launches the Ollama containers according to the Laptop GPU mode (AMD/NVIDIA) launches Ollama on AMD if Nvidia deactivated

+This launches automatically at the launch of the session

 ### XDG Portal
 Force portal to Gnome for FileChoose (I Hate Dolphin & kde selector file)